Everyone has questions. Here are the most common questions.

-If you do not feel like your clinician/therapist is the best fit for you, we will work with you in finding someone that meets your needs.
-Please let our front desk staff know and they will work with our clinical team to find you a new clinician/therapist.
+If you do not feel like your assigned mental health professional is the best fit for you, we will work with you in finding someone that meets your needs.
+Please let our front desk staff know and they will work with our clinical team to find you a new mental health professional.

-What do I talk about with my clinician/therapist?
+What do I talk about with my assigned mental health professional?

 Whatever is on your mind or whatever you are struggling with.
-Your clinician/therapist will also ask questions to help them learn what you want help with or what you want to improve in your life.
+Your assigned mental heath professional will also ask questions to help them learn what you want help with or what you want to improve in your life.

-I am nervous to meet with my clinician/therapist.
+I am nervous to meet with my assigned mental health professional.
 Is this normal?

-It is totally normal to be nervous at your first appointment.
-We would be surpised if you are not.
+It is totally normal to be nervous.
+We would be surprised if you are not.
 You are meeting us for the first time, which can be pretty scary for some individuals to talk with someone they don't know.
-Our clincians/therapist are well-trained to help you feel welcomed and comfortable.
+Our staff is well-trained to help you feel welcomed and comfortable.